vmware/te-ns/README.md

 * Make the datapath and statistics collector process
 	* `make all`

-## How to access Traffic Engine
+## How to access TENS
 * As of today one can access the codes from the repository of github.`
-	* Using the code, one can build and use Traffic Engine with 1 Controller and as many datapaths as required
+	* Using the code, one can build and use TENS with 1 Controller and as many datapaths as required

-## How to get a fully fledged Traffic Engine (With Controller)
+## How to get a fully fledged TENS (With Controller)
-* Traffic Engine has 2 parts to it.
-One is the Traffic Engine Controller and the other is Traffic Engine Datapath
+* TENS has 2 parts to it.
+One is the TENS Controller and the other is TENS Datapath
 * The Controller acts as a single point of access which exposes various apis to start, stop, update and get metrics from the data path process
 * To get a sample run, please refer to SAMPLE-RUN.md in home directory:
        <work-space>/SAMPLE-RUN.md